College for Advanced Studies in Social Theory: Tutorials

-The base of the vocational work in TEK are the annual or semi-annual Tutorials.
-The topics of these Tutorials are given by the members of the College, which Tutorials are to be held by the tutors after compiling a schedule.
+The base of the vocational work in TEK are the annual or semi-annual tutorials.
+The topics of these tutorials are given by the members of the college, which tutorials are to be held by the tutors after compiling a schedule.
 The participants analyse, discuss the literature together with the tutor.
 As a conclusion, at the end of every tutorial, the participants are to hand in an essay of one of the topics that were discussed during the Tutorial.

-The main frame for the Tutorials are based on 5 main fields: political economy, economics of globalization, Frankfurt School, green and ethical economics, postmodern sociology.
+The main frame for the tutorials are based on 5 main fields: political economy, economics of globalization, Frankfurt School, green and ethical economics, postmodern sociology.

 Every fresher has to participate in the Ground Tutorial, which provides a brief insight to the work and schedule of all five fields.

 Related works

-Fordulat (meaning “facing” or “twist”) is the official periodical of the College, dealing with many critical and however yet not mainstream, but pioneering topics.
+Fordulat (meaning “pivot” or “revolution”) is the official periodical of the college, dealing with many critical and however yet not mainstream, but pioneering topics.

 Conferences

-Among many others, Claus Offe, one of the leading political sociologists and of the second generation Frankfurt School attended one of the conferences held by the College.
+Among many others, Claus Offe, one of the leading political sociologists and of the second generation Frankfurt School attended one of the conferences held by the college.